+Teaching portfolios may vary with respect to the number and form of course preparations, depending on the discipline.
+By the time a candidate stands for tenure, however, he or she has typically had the opportunity to demonstrate effective teaching at all levels of a department's or program's curriculum.
+Although opportunities and expectations again vary across fields, the CFA recognizes the importance of collaborative work with students and independent study supervision as a form of teaching.
 Junior faculty members often ask how to balance their own research needs with collaborative work with students.
-The CFA acknowledges the pedagogical value of extending research opportunities to students, as appropriate to the specific discipline or project.
-We also believe that an extensive record of collaboration with students would not exempt a faculty member from meeting the College's high standards for research.
+The CFA acknowledges the pedagogical value of extending research opportunities to students, as appropriate to the specific discipline or project, though an extensive record of collaboration with students does not exempt a faculty member from meeting the College's high standards for research.